magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 Follow the instructions on this page to setup and install the [Venia PWA concept storefront][] in your Magento 2 instance.

 At the end of this tutorial, you will have a working copy of the Venia storefront installed and running on top of Magento.
-Use this setup to explore or develop Magento PWA components and themes.
+Use this setup to explore or develop Magento PWA components and storefronts.

 If you experience problems with the project setup, see [Troubleshooting][] in the PWA Buildpack section.